Burden of proof

 ← Back to dictionary

-Who carries the burden of proof in an HOA dispute?
+Who typically carries the burden of proof in a homeowners association?

-What happens if the burden of proof is not met?
+What happens if neither party can meet the burden of proof?

 Can the burden of proof shift during a dispute?